Aktion T4

-Aktion T4 (German, /de/) was a campaign of mass murder by involuntary euthanasia which targeted people with disabilities and the mentally ill in Nazi Germany.
-The term was first used in post-war trials against doctors who had been involved in the killings.
+Aktion T4 (German, /de/) was an involuntary euthanasia program which targeted people with disabilities and the mentally ill in Nazi Germany.
+The terms "T4" or "Aktion T4" were first used in post-war trials against doctors who had been involved in the killings.

 The name T4 is an abbreviation of Tiergartenstraße 4, a street address of the Chancellery department set up in early 1940, in the Berlin borough of Tiergarten, which recruited and paid personnel associated with Aktion T4.
 (Note: Tiergartenstraße 4 was the location of the Central Office and administrative headquarters of the Gemeinnützige Stiftung für Heil- und Anstalts- pflege (Charitable Foundation for Curative and Institutional Care).)
 Certain German physicians were authorised to select patients "deemed incurably sick, after most critical medical examination" and then administer to them a "mercy death" (Gnadentod).
 In October 1939, Adolf Hitler signed a "euthanasia note", backdated to 1 September 1939, which authorised his physician Karl Brandt and Reichsleiter Philipp Bouhler to begin the killing.

-The killings took place from September 1939 until the end of World War II in Europe in 1945.
-Between 275,000 and 300,000 people were killed in psychiatric hospitals in Germany, Austria, occupied Poland, and the Protectorate of Bohemia and Moravia (now the Czech Republic).
+Although the T4 programme officially ended in August 1941, killings took place from September 1939 until the end of World War II in Europe in 1945.
+Between 275,000 and 300,000 people were killed in psychiatric hospitals in Germany, Austria, occupied Poland, the Protectorate of Bohemia and Moravia (now the Czech Republic), and the Soviet Union.
 The number of victims was originally recorded as 70,273 but this number has been increased by the discovery of victims listed in the archives of the former East Germany.
 (Note: Notes on patient records from the archive "R 179" of the Chancellery of the Führer Main Office II b.
 Between 1939 and 1945, about 200,000 women, men and children in psychiatric institutions of the German Reich were killed in covert actions by gas, medication or starvation.
 Original: Zwischen 1939 und 1945 wurden ca. 200.000 Frauen, Männer und Kinder aus psychiatrischen Einrichtungen des Deutschen Reichs im mehreren verdeckten Aktionen durch Vergasung, Medikamente oder unzureichende Ernährung ermordet.)
 About half of those killed were taken from church-run asylums.
 In June 1940, Paul Braune and Fritz von Bodelschwingh, who served as directors of sanatoriums, protested against the killings, being members of the Lutheran Confessing Church.